Predicting Spirit Activity: The Effect of Investigator Mood & Energy Level on the Acquisition of EVP

 investigators present during sessions, and not that of discarnate spirits.

-This study consists of three investigations of a "haunted" Civil War Battlefield. categorized as to type, and
+This study consists of three investigations of a "haunted" Civil War Battlefield.
+EVP are categorized as to type,

-compared for frequency.
-Ideally, this triple phase study will be repeated during each annual reenactment, on
+and compared for frequency.
+Ideally, this triple phase study will be repeated during each annual reenactment,

-each anniversary of the Battle, and on one randomly scheduled date. i
+on each anniversary of the Battle, and on one randomly scheduled date.

 Hypothesis 1: Anomalous activity (Apparitions/EVP contact) can be increased by using trigger objects to elicit